 In the 2000s Te Araroa was a popular stop for travellers on State Highway 35.
 Nearby Punaruku beach has safe swimming, surfing and shore fishing.
 Whetūmatarau – a prominent escarpment and pā site overlooking the township, which has expansive views – can be reached via a bush climb.

 Nearby Hekawa was a whaling station in the 1830s, and a mission station was established there in 1843.

-A 21-km drive through the traditional territory of Te Whānau-ā-Hunaara hapū to East Cape, and a climb of 700 steps, leads to the most easterly lighthouse in New Zealand.
-The lighthouse was first established in 1900 on nearby Whangaōkena, or East Island as Captain Cook named it, judging, correctly as it turned out, that it was the most easterly part of the land mass he had just encountered.
+A 21-km drive through the traditional territory of Te Whānau-ā-Hunaara hapū to East Cape, and a climb of 700 steps, leads to the most easterly lighthouse on the New Zealand mainland.
+The lighthouse was first established in 1900 on nearby Whangaōkena, or East Island as Captain Cook named it, judging, correctly as it turned out, that it was the most easterly point of the land mass he had recently encountered.
 With landslips threatening the lighthouse, it was moved to the mainland in 1922.